 When does my child arrive and depart?

-Camp will begin on Saturday, July 27.
+The 2019 Hye Camp season will begin on Saturday, July 27 for campers.
 All campers should plan to arrive between 2:00 and 4:00 PM.
 Registration and check-ins will take place in the Main Lodge.
 Please be sure child is with you for registration, and that you have their canteen money, cell phone and all medications to be turned into the nurse.
 Once your child is registered then you can help get them settled in their cabins.
 Once they are settled you may get back on the road, or join us for an opening prayer session and welcome program in the Chapel at 4:30 PM followed by an outdoor barbecue.

-All CITs and Staff arrive on the Wednesday before the campers to undergo their training and prepare for the incoming campers.
+All CITs and Staff arrive on the Wednesday before the campers to undergo their training and prepare them for the incoming campers.
+CIT and Staff Training will take place onsite from Wednesday, July 24 to Saturday, July 27.
 All CITs and Staff should check-in to the office between 5:00 and 7:00 PM to receive their assignments and check-in with the nurse.

 All campers, CITs and Staff should be picked up on the final day of camp, Saturday, August 3 between 9:00 and 9:30 AM.